carlwelchdesign/reviewtrackers-ui/README.md

 Launches the test runner in the interactive watch mode.

-### This app requires the ReviewTracker Server is running in the back ground
+### This app requires the ReviewTracker Server running in the background
 Clone here: [reviewtrackers-server](https://github.com/carlwelchdesign/reviewtrackers-server)